 Coverage Policy.
 The County Council is obligated by applicable bond covenants to set rates and charges for sewage disposal service at a level adequate to provide Net Revenue equal to at least 1.15 times the amounts required, together with certain interest earnings, to pay debt service on both Parity Bonds and Parity Lien Obligations.
 Under the Ordinance, the County has covenanted to establish, maintain, and collect rates and charges for sewage disposal service that, together with interest to be earned on investments, will provide in each calendar year Net Revenue, after deducting therefrom amounts required in such year to pay Annual Debt Service on Parity Bonds and Parity Lien Obligations, in an amount equal to at least 1.10 times the amounts required to pay the Annual Debt Service for all Junior Lien Obligations and Multi-Modal LTGO/Sewer Revenue Bonds for that year.
 See "Security and Sources of Payment for the Bonds-Rate and Coverage Covenants."
-The County Council's policy is to achieve debt service coverage of at least 1.25 times, which is higher than what is required by the bond covenants, on both Parity Bonds and Parity Lien Obligations and Multi-Modal LTGO/Sewer Revenue Bonds.
+The County Council's policy is to achieve debt service coverage of at least 1.25 times, which is higher than what is required by the bond covenants, on both Parity Bonds and Parity Lien Obligations and higher than what is required by the covenant in the Ordinance on Junior Lien Obligations and Multi-Modal LTGO/Sewer Revenue Bonds.